Andy Clarke

 Shane Mahony

 Anna has worked closely with farming families to gain an understanding of the pressures they face.
-She recognises the link between financial hardship and emotional wellbeing and her empathetic and non-judgmental approach ensures clients feel supported as they work on improving their financial position.

 Anna has a Bachelor of Management (Labour Relations), Diploma of Financial Counselling and is currently studying her Diploma of Counselling.